 This is an intriguing idea, and it may be that case that one thing that children are learning is how to maximize rewards in the face of distracting stimuli.
 This idea does not contradict our interpretation or results, though.
-But, there is little evidence to support this interpretation, since it would suggest that children should know how to maximize reward when there are no distracting stimuli (as in the Baseline condition) and should therefore maximize reward in that case.
+But, there is little evidence to support this interpretation in the current data, since it would suggest that children should know how to maximize reward when there are no distracting stimuli (as in the Baseline condition) and should therefore maximize reward in that case.
 Few children do so.
-In addition, there is no evidence that “salience…disrupted learning in the Competition condition”, since performance was equivalent to the Baseline condition.
+Children in the Baseline condition systematically explored instead of maximizing reward.
+In addition, it is hard to say whether salience disrupted learning in the Competition condition, since choice proportions were equivalent to the Baseline condition.
+The main difference between the conditions is revealed by the modeling analyses which do show a substantial disruption of systematic exploration in the Competition condition.
+While children’s choices are likely generally geared toward learning, it is hard to say what, if anything, children were learning in the Competition condition given their largely random responding in that condition.

 It could also be that children were less motivated than adults, insofar as the rewards were quite distant; they were symbolized by drawings, which symbolized the value of candy in text, which was translated into a meter tracker, which symbolized not candy, but stickers (how many?) for every 180 "candies" earned.
 Although adults would understand this, and might be quite motivated to do well even without the cover story of candies or stickers but merely "points," it is possible this was too abstract for children.
 The salient cue in the Congruent condition helped them just enough to perform better, despite them not really understanding the symbolic goal.
 How would mature nonhuman primates perform in this experiment, if there were real food rewards?
 Based on the literature, would they be expected to perform more like adults and less like children?
 Relatedly, I wonder how rapidly children would learn if the rewards were more direct and appetitive.

 The questions of how nonhuman animals would perform on this task is quite interesting, and could provide valuable insight into human development, but that question is outside of the scope of the current paper.
-The potential limitation that the reviewer notes, however, that children’s behavior may be different in this relatively abstract scenario than in a directly rewarding (e.g. immediate appetitive rewards) situation, is important.
+We do not know how an adult primate would perform at this task, but we do have some unpublished data with pigeons (who are known to be neophobic, rather than novelty seeking).
+Pigeons show a pattern of local optimization.
+They typically try two, maybe three options, pick the best of those options, and then exploit it almost exclusively for hundreds of trials across sessions spread over several days.
+But it is important to note that the task for pigeons was more directly rewarding and was appetitive in that they received a food reward after every choice.
+It would be interesting to see how an adult primate would perform on a version similar to what was run on humans.
+The potential limitation that the reviewer notes, however, that children’s behavior may be different in this relatively abstract scenario than in a directly rewarding (e.g. immediate appetitive rewards) situation, is important to consider.
 We add discussion of this limitation, and the important of addressing this issue with future research, to the Discussion (pg.
-18).
+18-19).

 In addition, we clarify that children earned one sticker for each 180 candies collected (pg.
 8).